Kighlander1975/dbe-api-exercise-one/README.md

 # Flight Information API

-A simple PHP-based API that provides flight information based on departure city, destination city, and requested date/time.
+A simple PHP-based API that provides flight information based on departure city, destination city, and requested date/time in both JSON and plain text formats.

 ## Project Structure